2.1 General context

 - To increase the social participation of older people, young people, and residents with other languages.
 For this:

-- increase the readiness of non-governmental organizations to engage residents with other languages, older people and young people as volunteers;
+- to increase the readiness of non-governmental organizations to engage residents with other languages, older people and young people as volunteers;

 - To encourage private persons and companies to donate.
 For this:

-- spread participation in volunteering and donation campaigns as a form of building teamwork both in the public and private sectors.
+- to spread participation in volunteering and donation campaigns as a form of building teamwork both in the public and private sectors.

 - To create favorable conditions for the engagement of volunteers and donations.
 For this:

-- reduce the costs, risks and other obstacles related to the engagement of volunteers – insurance of volunteers, secondment within the country, etc.
+- to reduce the costs, risks and other obstacles related to the engagement of volunteers – insurance of volunteers, secondment within the country, etc.

-Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035) followed the Youth Field Development Plan 2014-2020 brings out volunteering:
+Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035) followed the Youth Field Development Plan 2014-2020 brings out volunteering for young people as follows:

 - youth volunteering is a way to encourage youth entrepreneurship, creativity, and ideas;